yarko/scrapedoc/source/index.rst

 It is particularly useful for serial web publications which have similar structure over many issues.
-You interactively develop a selection and extraction set of commands, and run them accross a series of issues, generating output (JSON or CSV).
+You interactively develop a selection and extraction set of commands, and run them across a series of issues, generating output (JSON or CSV).

 Contents: